D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 ...
 ```

-We can extract the data by following the TCP streams for both requests: [`data.png`](request1.txt), [`data.txt`](request2.txt).
-Both files come base64 encoded, we can just decode both files.
-The `png` file is not a png file at all, but the `data.txt` file is actually a executable.
-So lets open this file in BinaryNinja.
+We can extract the data by *following the TCP streams* for both requests: [`data.png`](request1.txt), [`data.txt`](request2.txt).
+Both files come base64 encoded, so we have to decode them first.
+As it turns out, `png` file is not a png file at all, but the `data.txt` file is actually a executable (PE).
+So lets open this file in BinaryNinja for further analysis.

-The main function converts the (second) input argument to a utf-16 string and ten calls `sub_140001260` on the string.
+The main function converts the (second) input argument to an utf-16 string and then calls function `sub_140001260` on the string.

 ```c
 140001000    int64_t main(int32_t arg1, void* arg2)